Elen Willard

 Elen Willard is a retired American character actress.
 She worked exclusively in various American network dramatic television series from 1960 to 1966.
 Her very first aired performance was a supporting role in a 1960 episode of the short-lived CBS detective series, Markham, which starred Ray Milland.

 Successively, over a six-year period, Willard portrayed twenty-four characters in twenty different dramatic television series consisting of various featured guest star and supporting performances, including most notably Alcoa Presents: One Step Beyond, Outlaws, Perry Mason, Ben Casey, Dr. Kildare, Combat!, Gunsmoke, Whispering Smith, and Have Gun - Will Travel.

+In her Ben Casey episode, "A Dark Night for Billy Harris", Willard plays the wife of the title character (a young Bruce Dern), who has fallen victim to a seriously disturbed, trigger-happy cop, played by the pre-Kojak Telly Savalas.

+Willard's most recognized performance, and comprising only just a mere collective five minutes of screen time, is her portrayal of the character Ione Sykes in the 1961 Twilight Zone episode, "The Grave".
+A gothic-themed western, written and directed by Montgomery Pittman, the episode affords Willard not merely its pivotal scene (in which Conny Miller, the protagonist played by Lee Marvin, is given a serious, potentially life-threatening scare), but also its final word, with which she refutes the "rational explanation" that had briefly offered some respite from the episode's overriding sense of foreboding; thus, fellow characters and audience members alike are left, at the closing credits, in much the same state as Conny Miller had been, previously.